 As a fiercely independent, intelligent and strong woman, you have got the vast majority of situations in life well-covered.
-Not a lot fazes you, and you love going out to see the world and enjoy all kinds of adventures.
+Not a lot fazes you, and you love going out to see the world and enjoy all kinds of adventure, that is why this is a good reading if you ever get stranded on the road.

 At the same time, you know that your smarts and intuition will only take you so far if there is some type of emergency while you are on the road.
 Now that you are in the midst of planning a major road trip, you want the drive to go as smoothly and safely as possible.